bradhowes/SoundFontsPlus/README.md

 # History

 The original SoundFonts app is written in Swift and UIKit.
-The data store is a disk file and a collection of UserDefaults keys/value pairs.
+The data store is a disk file and a collection of UserDefaults keys/value pairs, though there was a brief attempt at moving to CoreData for this storage.
 This repo is my attempt to replace the original with SwiftUI and SQLite.

 Originally it was based on SwiftData, but I encountered too many issues and hurdles.
 Another repo of mine [SwiftDataTCA][8] contains some of my experiments in this area.

 [0]: https://github.com/bradhowes/SoundFonts
 [1]: https://github.com/pointfreeco/swift-composable-architecture